claudiocp/ohmydebn/README.md

 # Installation

+For the quickest and easiest installation, I highly recommend starting with the Debian Live 13 Cinnamon ISO image.
+If for some reason that doesn't work for your use case, see the alternative installation options below.

 1. Download the Debian Live 13 Cinnamon ISO image from https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/ and install it.
 Reboot into your newly installed Debian 13 Cinnamon and the default desktop should look like this:
 ![debian-cinnamon screenshot](images/debian-cinnamon.png)
 2. In your Debian 13 Cinnamon desktop, download the script: